 The split peak, also known as "A-frame," appears when the coming wave has an even angle on both sides, like an inverted "V".
 In this case, the wave will break both left and right.
 So if you're perfectly positioned in the peak - the take-off point - you can choose whether to go left or right.

 Closeouts are usually impossible to surf.
 You'll notice that the wave line is parallel to skyline.
 There are no angles or slopes, which means the wave will break simultaneously across its face.

-As a general rule of thumb, the highest point or peak is usually where the wave will break first, and the spot where you should be.
-Now, start reading those waves at your home break.
-You'll rapidly get it right.
+As a general rule of thumb, the highest point - or peak - is usually where the wave will break first, and that's the spot where you should be.
+Now start reading those waves at your home break.
+You'll quickly learn all you need to know.